WilliXL/boolean_evaluator/README.md

-# Quick and Simple Boolean Evaluator
+# Quick and Simple Boolean Evaluator for 15-110 Grading

 Todo @me: add documentation.
 Currently there is a brief documentation in the comments at the top of booleanEvaluator.py